tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- **Bounty:** The rest of your party will be at the edge of your  Find out whats allowing them to stay alive, Find out why they are watching
 	- **Reward:** Level up, Social quarters for the rangers (manage an establishment - see strongholds and followers)
 - **Escape**
-	-
+	- enter the sewer
 - give options walking out the door is a difficult skill challenge
 	- encounter non social?
 		- dwarves, undead, guards
 		-
-	- skill challenge medium difficulty (5 successes required)
-		- Success, and Failure determines the presence of a pursuer
+	- Undead encounter
-		- Meet a gaurd
+			-
 - **Entry:**
 	- you step onto the staging ground, follanel harvesting equipment scatters the area and research station poe knows, usually bustling with focalist busy bodies lays splayed before, projects begrudgingly abandoned, most notably an entire 50ft stalk sample supported on itside and split in two, revealing a hollow center, hard membrane lining the outside and a slightly softer one on the inside, the two seperated by a smelly gel
 	- Suppriesed by other party members